toodufuye/document-search/README.md

     Tests run: 1, Failures: 0, Errors: 0, Skipped: 0
     ```
+- The fastest approach is the Indexed route with a database.
+This is not surprising since pre-computing an index allows for fast lookups.
+The string method is also not far behind only because I cache the results of tokenizing the file.
+Without caching those results, the filesystem
+would be hit on every search; causing a massive performance hit.
+The surprising result to me is how long the Regex method took.
+Even with the caching of the tokens, the Regex method was 80 times as slow as the String method.

 ## Scaling considerations
 - Change from using H2 as a database to either a relational database, or a NOSQL database like DynamoDb.